What is Emotivation?

 What really matters?
 In truth, most people issues are not separate at all, but are highly interrelated and share something in common: Emotivation.
 In other words, they all have motivational and / or emotional components and a common language of emotivation can help navigate this often confusing landscape.

-Let’s take a look at how the concept of emotivation can help illuminate HR & OD practice.
+Let’s take a look at how the concept of emotivation can help illuminate HR and organisational development practice.